git/git.github.io/rev_news/drafts/edition-113.md

 * [[BUG] "git clean -df ." silently doesn't delete folders with stale .nfs* files](https://lore.kernel.org/git/ae862adb-1475-48e9-bd50-0c07dc42a520@rawbw.com/)

-  Yuri reported that `git clean -df .`, which was supposed to delete a directory and all its content, didn't work when there were files named '.nfsXXXXXXXXXXX' managed by NFS in that directory.
+  Yuri reported that `git clean -df .`, which was supposed to delete a directory and all its contents, didn't work when there were files named '.nfsXXXXXXXXXXX' managed by NFS in that directory.
 He expected that `git clean -df .` would warn or error out when it cannot remove such a file, instead of ignoring the fact that it